-Don’t you love post hoc rationalisation?
-Actually, as wild camping at the south end of The Cheviot would have made a night at Colin and Joyce’s a scheduling nonsense (and it turned out they were on holiday anyway), all subsequent accommodations would have been an anticlimax.
-Hence I figured I might as well wrap myself in a bin bag and sleep in ditches.
+Don’t you love rationalisation?
+The truth is, once I’d realised wild camping at the south end of The Cheviot would have made a night at Colin and Joyce’s a scheduling nonsense, all subsequent accommodations would have been an anticlimax.
+I figured I might as well wrap myself in a bin bag and sleep in ditches.

 Once the mad idea of an ultralight Way with maximal wild camping had rooted in my head, it couldn’t be shifted, not even by the non-availability of another clear three weeks of my life until October.
 October, for goodness’ sake.
 I ordered a tiny tent to be hand-sewn by tiny Scottish pixies, and a tiny rucksack that, compared to my trusty old cordura monster, appeared to be made from chip paper and shrimp nets.
 Some said I had unordered my tiny mind.

-‘Let me be clear’ is a cliché of modern oratory invariably preceding obfuscation, so let me be clear that company and comfort do not compromise the Pennine Way, they just make it different.
+Company and comfort don’t compromise the Pennine Way, they just make it different.
 Walking alone and camping wild are no indicators of bravery or toughness – I’m spectacularly deficient in both those enviable qualities.

 This hasn’t happened to me on the Pennine Way, everybody I met was friendly and supportive.
 Publicans, dog walkers and even gamekeepers cheerfully suggested campsites.
 Keep a low profile, pitch late, leave early, use discrete equipment.
 You’re not up there to show off or party, just to shelter and sleep, and even this is only acceptable on a zero impact basis.
 You must refrain – obviously – from lighting a fire and leave absolutely no trace of your stay; this in particular includes toileting, evidence of which drives landowners (and fellow walkers) quite reasonably round the twist.
 As Baden-Powell said, leave two things at a campsite: nothing and thanks.

 If you’ve the sense you were born with and can tolerate those simple restraints, then do try wild camping.
-In my opinion it has important psychological and political (with a small p) dimensions.
-I respect and accept the property rights from which I, as a homeowner, benefit every day, but I feel that a little non-destructive informal sleeping out is an important experience for everyone.
-It’s part of establishing and reasserting our need and our right to engage with and authentically to experience the precious little wild countryside that we have left.
+I think it has important psychological and political (with a small p) dimensions.
+I respect and accept the property rights from which I, as a homeowner, benefit every day, but I also feel informal sleeping out is an important experience for everyone.
+It’s part of establishing and reasserting our need and our right to engage with and authentically experience the precious little wild countryside that we have left.

-Hilltop camping can be life threatening and is only for confident, experienced campers with good gear.
-Use your own judgement; please monitor weather forecasts and local evolving conditions.
-Always have a Plan B. I’m not an outdoor expert and this blog is provided for anecdotal entertainment only; it describes the Pennine Way as it was in October 2016 and will not be updated.
+Hilltop camping can be life threatening and is only for confident, experienced campers with bomb-proof gear and a Plan B. Use your own judgement; please monitor weather forecasts and local evolving conditions.
+I’m not an outdoor expert, this blog is for anecdotal entertainment only; it describes the Pennine Way as it was in October 2016 and will not be updated.
 Please only use it as a supplement to planning your own unique adventure using up to date information.

 The Perverse Pennine Way blog: